 - Knocking on a door before opening it

-- Maintaining a non-judgemental attitude to other people’s decisions and choice of living and learning to accept differences when it comes to religion or cultural backgrounds.
+- Maintaining a non-judgmental attitude to other people’s decisions and choices of living and learning to accept differences when it comes to religion or cultural backgrounds.

 - Cleaning up after themselves and doing their part in cleaning their bedroom, bathroom, etc.